cuthbertLab/music21/buildDoc/rst/overviewPostTonal.rst

 .. image:: images/overviewPostTonal-01.*
     :width: 600

-If we want to gather the :class:`~music21.pitch.Pitch` objects from this measure range, we can use the :attr:`~music21.stream.Stream.pitches` property.
+If we want to gather all :class:`~music21.pitch.Pitch` objects from this measure range, we can use the :attr:`~music21.stream.Stream.pitches` property.
 This returns a list of all Pitch objects.
 All pitch objects have :attr:`~music21.pitch.Pitch.pitchClass`  and :attr:`~music21.pitch.Pitch.pitchClassStr` properties, providing either integer or string representations, respectively.

 >>> mRange.pitches
 [A4, F#4, G4, G4, B4, E5, G5, G5, G5, C#6, E6, E6, E6, G6, C#5]